kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Review

-Similar to the contribution-ready stage, we will maintain a queue of issues that are ready for review once they are through the implementation and pre- review stages.
+Similar to the contribution-ready stage, we will maintain a queue of issues that are ready for review once they are through the implementation and pre-review stages.

 We do not want to discourage users from contributing or proposing changes, but we need to acknowledge that the maintainers still have limited bandwidth to give